-For students who receive extended time on in class quizzes and examinations and/or limited distraction testing environment, the Office of Accessibility Services has the following testing procedures:
+For students who receive extended time for in-class quizzes and examinations and/or require limited distraction testing environment, the Office of Accessibility Services has the following testing procedures:

 - Exams will be logged into AccuTesting and filed in the locked testing cabinet behind the front counter.

-- The student will show ID and will leave all materials behind the counter and take their exam in one of the testing rooms.
+- The student will need to show ID and leave all materials behind the counter and take their exam in one of the testing rooms.

 Please note that the testing room is monitored with a closed circuit camera system.
-Any questions or concerns with this process, please contact either of the Accessibility Coordinators for assistance.
+Please direct any questions or concerns about this process to either of the Accessibility Coordinators for assistance.